avalon60/OraTAPI/README.md

     The Windows command must be run from a Windows PowerShell terminal.

 ## Post Installation
-The next step is to configure the `OraTAP.ini` file and your template files.
+The next step is to configure the `OraTAPI.ini` file and your template files.
 Samples of these files are provided, and you could navigate through the various directories to manually instantiate all your files by copying the samples to the required file names and directories.
 However, a `quick_config` tool is available to help you set up more quickly.
 Several options are available to choose from: